rli012/GDCRNATools/README.md

 # *GDCRNATools* - an R/Bioconductor package for downloading, organizing, and integrative analyzing lncRNA, mRNA, and miRNA data in GDC

-**The [GDCRNATools Manual](http://bioconductor.org/packages/devel/bioc/vignettes/GDCRNATools/inst/doc/GDCRNATools.html) and R code of the [GDCRNATools Workflow](https://github.com/Jialab-UCR/Jialab-UCR.github.io/blob/master/GDCRNATools.workflow.R) has been updated in 08-30-2018.**
+**The [GDCRNATools Manual](http://bioconductor.org/packages/devel/bioc/vignettes/GDCRNATools/inst/doc/GDCRNATools.html) and R code of the [GDCRNATools Workflow](https://github.com/Jialab-UCR/Jialab-UCR.github.io/blob/master/GDCRNATools.workflow.R) has been updated in 08-31-2018.**

+**It's recommended to install the development version of GDCRNATools.**

 **If you use `GDCRNATools` in your published research, please cite:**
 Li, R., Qu, H., Wang, S., Wei, J., Zhang, L., Ma, R., Lu, J., Zhu, J., Zhong, W., and Jia, Z. (2018).
 GDCRNATools: an R/Bioconductor package for integrative analysis of lncRNA, miRNA and mRNA data in GDC.
 Bioinformatics 34, 2515-2517. https://doi.org/10.1093/bioinformatics/bty124.

 **Please add my WeChat: li-rui-dong or email to rli012@ucr.edu if you have further questions**

+***

 ## 1. Introduction